 - Training accidents

-If your bicycle accident fulfils the above criteria, we recommend you get in touch with an advice and compensation provider right away in order to progress your right to make a claim and receive bicycle injury compensation.
+If your bicycle accident fulfils the above criteria, we recommend you get in touch with Accident Advice Helpline right away in order to progress your right to make a claim and receive bicycle injury compensation.

 To increase your chances of receiving a fair compensation amount, personal injuries such as cycling accidents require attention from legal experts with specific experience in this accident type.
-Accident Advice Helpline has a trusted network of over 190 lawyers, allowing us to match you to the specialist legal advice your case requires.
-All of our partners operate on a ‘no win, no fee*’ basis and most claims can be processed via the telephone.
+Accident Advice Helpline has a team of expert solicitors, allowing us to match you to the specialist legal advice your case requires.
+All of our solicitors operate on a no-win, no-fee* basis and most claims can be processed via the telephone.
 You may be required to attend a medical assessment as part of the claims process, but most claimants do not need to attend court.